Fall Means Apple Time

 - Best Apple Core Facts - Harvest of Washington apples begins in mid-August and generally ends in early November.
 The 2002 state apple crop destined for the fresh market is estimated at 85.8 million boxes.

-- Apples Trivia Quiz for Kids - Take the quiz and test your knowledge of Washington apples!
+- Fun Facts - Crispy's Apple Trivia — Take the quiz and test your knowledge of Washington apples!

 - Apples & More - Apple blossom is the state flower of Michigan.